zhang-fengdi/ControlGS/README.md

 Maximum number of densification steps.

 #### --densification_batch_size
-Number of Gaussians to add per densification batch.
+Number of Gaussians in each densification batch.

 #### --prune_change_threshold
-Minimum Gaussian count change to trigger pruning.
+Minimum change in the number of Gaussians to trigger pruning.

 #### --opacity_threshold
 Opacity value below which Gaussians will be pruned.